AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-55/acsd-58383-duplicate-credit-memos-from-simultaneous-refund-requests-via-rest-api.md

 <u>Steps to reproduce</u>:

-1. Configure [!DNL Paypal Express] in the Commerce Admin.
+1. Configure [!DNL Paypal Express] in the Commerce [!UICONTROL Admin].
 1. Set payment action to *Sale*.
 1. Configure the [!DNL PayPal] IPN (Instant Payment Notification) on the [!DNL PayPal] Sandbox website.
 1. Issue refund on the [!DNL PayPal] Sandbox website.